 ADDITIONAL INFORMATION FOR YOSEMITE WEDDINGS AND ELOPEMENTS

-• As a general rule please be respectful park resources and do you best to tread lightly.
+• As a general rule please be respectful park resources and do your best to tread lightly.
 Yosemite National Park is a world treasure so let’s do our best to keep it pristine for future generations to enjoy

 • All wedding ceremonies in the park require a permit.
 The park does not grant Wedding permits on holiday weekends or holidays (Saturday, Sunday, and Monday).
 As those can be some of the busiest days in the park, you really don’t want to have your wedding then anyways.